EndPointCorp/end-point-blog/2014/04/25/building-open-source-software-centric.html.md

 Building an OSS-centric company does not come without challenges.
 A few common challenges one might experience in building an open source company that Leah covered were:

-- Emotional ups &amp; downs: Leah suggests to set expectations, delegate work, track successes, don't feed the trolls, and take a break from your work to get a perspective and recharge.
+- Emotional ups & downs: Leah suggests to set expectations, delegate work, track successes, don't feed the trolls, and take a break from your work to get a perspective and recharge.
 - Understand the Distinction between Frugal vs. Cheap: There are small opportunities to build good will and contribute growing to the community, such as small sponsorships, knowing how to funnel resources to "swag" effectively, and sponsoring user groups.
 - Avoid Being a Corporate Overlord: What I took away from Leah's discussion here is to let sincerity guide your decisions.
 - Delegate: It's really important to build an open source community that will survive when you are gone.
 Delegating means not only building a community, but also leaders as well.
 Leah later added that important roles for a successful open source project might include coders, website maintainers, infrastructure folks, speakers/evangelists, and logistics/organization folks.